The new face of Mother Emanuel

 His readiness to deal with a violent death was tested in September 2002 when his parishioner was violently killed.

 "It was a murder; it was something I'd never dealt with.
-I never thought we would have to deal with," he said of the death of Paula Edwards, the parishioner.
+I never thought we would have to deal with," he said of the death of Paula Lynne Edwards, the parishioner.
 "But we did."

 Forgiveness brings peace